hernantz/blog/content/its-the-competition-stupid.md

    and the only place left for mankind in the evolution race is to somehow merge with these superior forms of life.
-Inmersive virtual reality offers an interesting solution to how this process should happen, by hosting our human brains as software and letting us live as a god in your own universe.
+Inmersive virtual reality offers an interesting solution to how this process should happen, by hosting our human brains as software and letting us live as gods in our own universe.

 ## Conclusion

-The pursuit of universal justice and equality is futile.
-It can only be approximated by certain metrics, laws, to an agreed ideal that might change over time and is prone to subjective interpretation.
-There is no justice.
+There is no absolute standard of justice.
 Justice should be provided in ways that competes with other views or understandings of the same concept.

 The availability of choices cannot guarantee, but increases the chances of prosperity in a free society, in the long term and even in an unfair system, by enabling ideas to be probed in competition with other alternatives.

+Even in an unfair system, competition drives progress.

 It's the competition, [stupid][2].